chris-reigner/chris-reigner.github.io/docs/GenAI Engineering/Chapter 3 - Fine Tuning techniques/Supervised_fine_tuning.md

 #### Overview of DPO

 DPO aligns LLMs with human preferences by using preference data from human evaluators.
 It directly optimizes the model's policy based on this data, eliminating the need for complex reward modeling or extensive hyperparameter tuning.
-This streamlined approach has been shown to match or exceed the performance of more complex methods like Reinforcement Learning from Human Feedback (RLHF), particularly in tasks such as sentiment control, summarization, and dialogue generation [1][2].
+This streamlined approach has been shown to match or exceed the performance of more complex methods like Reinforcement Learning from Human Feedback (RLHF), particularly in tasks such as sentiment control, summarization, and dialogue generation.

 #### Advantages of DPO

-- **Simplicity**: DPO avoids the complexity and instability of RLHF by directly using preference data in supervised learning [2][3].
+- **Simplicity**: DPO avoids the complexity and instability of RLHF by directly using preference data in supervised learning.
-- **Computational Efficiency**: It reduces computational overhead by avoiding the need for multiple model instances and extensive hyperparameter tuning [3].
+- **Computational Efficiency**: It reduces computational overhead by avoiding the need for multiple model instances and extensive hyperparameter tuning.
-- **Performance**: DPO has demonstrated comparable or superior performance in aligning LLMs with human preferences, particularly in controlling the sentiment of generated outputs [1][2].
+- **Performance**: DPO has demonstrated comparable or superior performance in aligning LLMs with human preferences, particularly in controlling the sentiment of generated outputs.

 #### Differences from Other Fine-Tuning Techniques

 1. **Reinforcement Learning from Human Feedback (RLHF)**: RLHF involves multiple steps, including reward modeling and policy optimization, which introduces complexity and computational overhead.
-DPO, on the other hand, streamlines this process by directly optimizing the model using preference data [2][3].
+DPO, on the other hand, streamlines this process by directly optimizing the model using preference data.
 2. **Conditional Supervised Fine-tuning**: This method relies on conditional prompts to guide the model's outputs.
-While effective, it may require additional fine-tuning and does not directly use preference data for optimization [3].
+While effective, it may require additional fine-tuning and does not directly use preference data for optimization.
 3. **Other RL-Based Methods**: These methods often involve complex reward functions and multiple training iterations.
-DPO simplifies this by directly incorporating preference data, reducing the need for extensive hyperparameter tuning and multiple model instances [2][3].
+DPO simplifies this by directly incorporating preference data, reducing the need for extensive hyperparameter tuning and multiple model instances.

 #### When to Use DPO